 For buildings over 10m high, Council will usually request a PS2 Producer Statement from an approved Author.
 We can provide this for buildings up to six storeys in height.
 Likewise, if a building is less than 10m but the design scores 20 or more on the E2/AS1 risk matrix, council are unable to review the design and will ask the applicant to provide a ‘PS2 Peer Review Producer Statement’ from an independent reviewer.

-Registered Building Surveyor & Former Prendos Director, Philip O’Sullivan is on the Auckland Council’s Register of Approved Peer Reviewers for buildings up to six storeys high.
+Registered Building Surveyor and former Prendos Director, Philip O’Sullivan, is on the Auckland Council’s Register of Approved Peer Reviewers for buildings up to six storeys high.

 Peace-of-mind

-When you’re looking for reassurance that the design of your new building meets weathertightness requirements and you won’t find yourself with problems down the line, you can get a ‘peace-of-mind review’.
+When you’re looking for reassurance that the design of your new building meets weathertightness requirements, and you won’t find yourself with problems down the line, you can get a ‘peace-of-mind' weathertightness or facade review.

-Prendos can review your design against the requirements of the NZ Building Code and industry best practice.
-As part of this, we'll work with the design and build team to reduce the weathertightness risk of the design wherever possible.
+Our experts can review your design against the requirements of the NZ Building Code and industry best practice.
+As part of this peer review, we'll work with your design and build team to reduce the weathertightness risk of the design wherever possible.
 We’ll also take a look at the lifecycle of the building to consider other long-term maintenance requirements.

-Prendos also offers a follow-on Quality Assurance Service.
-This involves onsite checks at different stages of construction to review quality of built construction.
+Prendos also offers a follow-on Quality Assurance service.
+This involves on-site checks at different stages of construction to review the quality of build construction, giving you total peace of mind that your building will stand the test of time.

 Specialist areas:

-• Work with design & build teams to come up with collaborative solutions to reduce complexity, risk and potentially cost
+- Work with design and build teams, developing collaborative solutions to reduce complexity, risk and potentially cost

-• Identify possible design issues & suggest solutions
+- Identify possible design issues and suggest solutions

-• Give you confidence that your building will remain sound & watertight into the future
+- Give you confidence that your building will remain sound and watertight into the future